Moonflower-labs/taskZen/README.md

 This application is configured to serve static files in production, thanks to [WhiteNoise middleware ](https://whitenoise.readthedocs.io/en/latest/).
 Although for serving media files in production further configuration is requred.

 As for complexity, the frontend and backend are two separate apps.
-Django provides a robust backend,while the frontend is a react SPA (single page app) which provides client side navigation.
+Django provides a robust backend, while the frontend is a react SPA (single page app) which provides client side navigation.
 During development the frontend and backend run in different ports, demanding the need for cors handling.
 I succesfully integrated react with Django to work seamlessly, with the help of `django-cors-headers`, django sessions and csrf protection.
 This setup has exceeded the complexity of any prevoius projects.

 The Django app has 10 models with different relationships between them, making the database queries more complex than in previous projects.